A Lovely, Relaxing Solo Trip To Cancun’s Excellence Playa Mujeres

 The last year has not afforded any of us a ton of opportunities to travel, and so my few trips have been focused on places where I could get fairly easily and without a ton of restrictions.
 This has made all-inclusives a bit more appealing to me than they previously were, as I usually prefer a more DIY approach to travel.

-I’ll be doing a more formal review post of Excellence Playa Mujeres soon, but here I wanted to share more about my personal experience on this solo trip at the resort overall…a little more on my routine, what I liked and didn’t, the Excellence Club experience, excursions, and more!
+I’ve written a more formal review post of Excellence Playa Mujeres, but here I wanted to share more about my personal experience on this solo trip at the resort overall…a little more on my routine, what I liked and didn’t, the Excellence Club experience, excursions, and more!

 I never get tired of the view flying into Cancun!